Hi! I'm Ellie.

 This experience motivated Ellie to pursue a degree in Integrative Ecoliteracy from UC Berkeley, in 2013.
 Her studies involved exploring ways to use art and sustainability in adult education.
 Her research focused on developing educational theories about embodied learning and skill-building in a garden setting.
 She was particularly interested in researching the emotional and physical impact of working with one’s hands, and how to best learn with your body in a natural setting.
 Her interest in this research was always motivated by the idea of opening Klum House in the future.
 Ellie wanted there to be a lot of intention behind how she taught.
 She also wanted to impact her students’ personal development and belief in themselves.

-In 2015, together with her husband, Dustin Klein, Ellie Lum founded Klum House out of a modest home in Portland, Oregon, that encompasses their personal studios, a sewing classroom, a wood shop, and Dustin’s tattoo studio—plus, a bit of home for themselves and their little wonder dog, Winston.
+In 2015, Ellie Lum founded Klum House out of a modest home in Portland, Oregon, that encompasses her & her husband's personal art studios.
+Their house boasts more art studio space than living quarters; a sewing classroom, industrial sewing studio, wood shop, and Dustin’s art studio—plus, a bit of home for themselves and their little wonder dog, Winston.

-"In modern society people aren’t used to interacting with products that are not in the finished state.
-We are losing our sense of power to make things happen, because we don’t see the process.
-It contributes to low self-esteem and low self-confidence in your ability to make things happen in the world," Ellie explains.
+"In modern society people aren’t used to interacting with products that aren't in their finished state.
+I believe we are losing our sense of power to make things happen, because we don’t participate the process of creating things.
+This contributes to low self-confidence in our ability to make things happen in the world," Ellie explains.
 "If someone can make something with their hands, in a few hours, they see their ability to change things and make things.
-It builds self-confidence.”
+It builds self-confidence & efficacy.”

 — Ellie Lum, Skill-Building Teacher & Professional Maker